Lavender Lemon Spritzer

-Note: The information is for educational, historical, and research purposes, and is not intended to diagnose, treat, cure, or prevent any disease.
+Note: The information on this site has not been evaluated by the Food and Drug Administration, and is for educational, historical, and research purposes, and is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this site should not be used as medical advice.
 If you have a medical concern please seek out a qualified health care professional, and always consult your physician before adding herbal supplements into your diet, especially if you are pregnant, nursing, or on medication.
-Do not consume alcohol if you are under the age of 21 years old.